kcalmwinds/SQL-Training-Deployment/readme.md

 ---

+An HTML Version of these instructions are located in [.\readme](.\readme\readme.html) of this package if you are working locally.

 This package is to be used for deploying 4 servers.

 | Purpose                           | Name    | IP       | IP Type |